pablodcruz/Mexico250210/review-notes/week4-review.md

 - Stands for Object-Relational Mapper.
 - Automates SQL generation, maps DB records to Java objects, and handles connections.
 - Spring Data primarily uses **Hibernate** as its ORM.
-- Hibernate Auto DDL (Development Only)
+- **Hibernate Auto DDL (Development Only):**
-   - The spring.jpa.hibernate.ddl-auto property controls Hibernate's schema generation behavior.
+   - The `spring.jpa.hibernate.ddl-auto` property controls Hibernate's schema generation behavior.
-   - The different possible values are:
+   - Possible values:
-      - create: Drops and recreates the schema on each startup
+      - **create**: Drops and recreates the schema on each startup.
-      - create-drop: Creates the schema on startup and drops it on shutdown
+      - **create-drop**: Creates the schema on startup and drops it on shutdown.
-      - update: Updates the schema if necessary and doesn't drop existing tables
+      - **update**: Updates the schema if necessary without dropping existing tables.
-      - validate: Validates the schema but makes no changes
+      - **validate**: Validates the schema but makes no changes.
-      - none: Disables DDL handling
+      - **none**: Disables DDL handling.

 ## Spring Boot
 - Simplifies project setup and configuration.